noble-antwi/working-with-docker/README.md

 ## Project Setup
 To begin, I utilized a project spearheaded by [Nana Janashia](https://www.linkedin.com/in/nana-janashia/?originalSubdomain=at) available on [GitLab](https://gitlab.com/nanuchi/developing-with-docker).
 The project showcases a simple user profile app built with pure JavaScript, CSS styles, a Node.js backend using the Express module, and MongoDB for data storage.
 The entire application is container-based, ensuring consistency and ease of deployment.

+## Docker Basics
+Before diving into the project implementation, it's important to understand some Docker basics.
+Docker uses images and containers as its core concepts:

+1. **Image**: A lightweight, standalone, and executable software package that includes everything needed to run a piece of software, such as code, runtime, libraries, environment variables, and configuration files.

+2. **Container**: An instance of an image that runs as a process on the host operating system.
+Containers are isolated from each other and provide a consistent runtime environment for applications.